percona/psmysql-docs/docs/fido-authentication-plugin.md

 ### Verify installation

-Use the [`SHOW PLUGINS`](https://dev.mysql.com/doc/refman/8.0/en/show-plugins.html) statement or query the `INFORMATION_SCHEMA.PLUGINS` table to verify that the plugin was loaded successfully and is active.
+Use the [`SHOW PLUGINS`](https://dev.mysql.com/doc/refman/8.1/en/show-plugins.html) statement or query the `INFORMATION_SCHEMA.PLUGINS` table to verify that the plugin was loaded successfully and is active.

 Check the server error log if the plugin is not loaded.

-## Use FIDO authentication
+## FIDO authentication strategies

-FIDO can be used with non-FIDO authentication.
-See [Use FIDO authentication with non-FIDO authentication](#use-fido-authentication-with-non-fido-authentication).
-FIDO can be used to create 1FA accounts that do not require passwords.
-For instructions, see [Use FIDO](#use-fido-authentication-as-the-only-method).
+FIDO can be used with [non-FIDO authentication](#use-fido-authentication-with-non-fido-authentication).
+FIDO can be used to [create 1FA accounts that do not require passwords](#use-fido-authentication-as-the-only-method).

 ### Use FIDO authentication with non-FIDO authentication